myrojoylee/generate-me-a-readme/sample_readme.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
  - This portfolio is my digital working resume.
-It is an exercise in HTML, CSS< and JavaScript.
+It is an exercise in HTML, CSS, and JavaScript.
+Flexbox and grid were used to determine the layout of HTML elements and media queries supplemented the code in order for the layout to be responsive.

 ## Table of Contents